Registration is now closed. Please contact the event coordinator to see if you can still register.

-High school biology, chemistry and research educators are invited to apply.
-Educators may bring a maximum of 2 students to accompany them during training.
-Students must have completed biology and/or chemistry by the start of the workshop.
-Students must be no younger than 15 years old at the start of the workshop.
+Educators may register a maximum of 2 students to participate in the training sessions.
+Students must have completed biology and/or chemistry and must be no younger than 15 years old at the start of the workshop.
 Alternately, teachers may participate with a colleague from their school.

 To be considered, please complete this online registration.
 There is no charge to participate in the workshop.
-Upon completion of the training, teachers will receive 12 in-service credit hours.
+Upon completion of the training, teachers will receive 16 in-service credit hours.

-- Dates: June 28–July 1, 2021
+- Dates: June 27–30, 2022

-- Professional Development Credit: 12 hours
+- Professional Development Credit: 16 hours

-Join the Training Remotely
+Join the Event

-|June 14, 2021||Additional guest registration for non-U.S. citizens closes|
+|June 13, 2022||Additional guest registration for non-U.S. citizens closes|